SimonMaghiar/Bootloader-Development-for-ARM-Cortex-Mx-based-STM32Fx-Microcontroller/README.md

 ![](Images/Bootmodes.PNG)

-This table shows which are the peripherals that can be used for the host to communicate with the bootloader.
+This table shows which are the peripherals that can be used by the bootloader to communicate with the host.

 ![](Images/Bootloader.PNG)